Almost toric fibrations on K3 surfaces via degenerations: The hard step

-By construction in Proposition \ref{propSummaryOfPrepStep} the IAS induced $\mu_1$ agrees with the one from Theorem 2.10.
-Similarly, by construction, the IAS induced by $\mu'$ is the standard one on $R\times\T^2$ with $R$ and affine rectangle in $\Delta$ with the same IAS.
+By construction in Proposition \ref{propSummaryOfPrepStep}, the IAS induced by $\hat{\mu}_1$ agrees with the one from Theorem \ref{tmNAffine}.
+Similarly, by construction, the IAS induced by $\mu'$ is the standard one on $R_{\hat{c}}\times\T^2$ with $R_{\hat{c}}$ an affine rectangle in $\Delta_{\cX}$ with the same IAS.
 Thus $\mu$ is as required.

 \end{proof}